jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 $$ z = x + yi, $$

-where $x$ and $y$ are real numbers known as the *real part* and *imaginary part* of a complex number respectively.
+where $x$ and $y$ are real numbers, $x$ is known as the *real part* and $y$ is known as the *imaginary part* of a complex number.

-Since a complex number consists of two parts we can plot them on a 2D space called the **complex plane** where the horizontal axis is used to represent the real part and the vertical axis is used to represent the complex part ({numref}`complex-plane-figure`).
+Since a complex number consists of two parts we can plot them on a 2D space called the **complex plane** where the horizontal axis is used to represent the real part and the vertical axis is used to represent the imaginary part ({numref}`complex-plane-figure`).

 ```{figure} ../images/10_Complex_plane.svg
 :width: 400